DavidAppleyard.com

 (6) If you follow suit you copy someone else's actions.

-(1) A suite is a set of adjoining rooms in a hotel.
+(1) A suite is a set of adjoining luxury rooms in a hotel.

 (2) A suite is a set of matching furniture.

-swat + swot It's easiest to hit a fly with a fly swat
+swat + swot It's always easiest to hit a fly with a fly swat.

 Serious students swot (AmE cram) hard for their exams.

 If a problem is systemic it affects the whole of something and not just part of it.
-Japan's preference for self-regulation instead of independent outside inspection has led to systemic corruption in many industries.
+Russia is still having to deal with systemic corruption in many industries.

-tire + tyre (1) If tasks demand a lot of energy they tire you.
+tire + tyre (1) If tasks demand a lot of energy, they eventually tire you.

 (2) Some kids never tire of playing.